carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ![image "the output from two twarc searches"](../fig/cats.png){: .image-with-shadow}

-twarc tells me that I hit my limit of 500 after checking back in after a few hours.
+This command will search for any recent tweets that contain #catsofinstagram.
+Twarc tells me that I hit my limit of 500 after checking back in after a few hours.

-We can use the visual indicator for this.
-Or open the file and see if we have something less than 5000 or 6 days.
+We can use the visual indicator to confirm the limit of our second search.
+We may also open the file and see if we have something less than 5000 tweets or 6 days worth.

-As before, let's flatten our dataset (or convert it to a csv), and figure out if we got our full 500 Tweets.
-Check the first and last Tweet to determine the timespan?

-If you want to go back as far in time as the Twitter API allows (6 days typically), you can simultaneously tighten up your search parameters (using all of Twitter's [advanced search syntax]() and keep your --limit low.
+If you want to go back as far in time as the Twitter API allows (6 days typically), you can simultaneously tighten up your search parameters and keep your `--limit` value low.

 `twarc2 search --limit 500 "catsofinstagram AND cute"`